ohcnetwork/admission_task/README.md

 ### 4. Delete an item

-Use the del command to remove an item by its number.
+Use the del command to remove an item by its priority.

 ```
 $ ./plist del 3